 Figure 4: Video within the Isosceles Triangle shape

-Once the shape of the video is changed, you can use the Video Effects, Video Border, and the Video Styles to enhance its look.
+- Once the shape of the video is changed, you can use Video Effects, Video Border, and the Video Styles to enhance its look.

-Tip: Try using shapes that are similar to a conventional rectangle such as a Rounded Rectangle or any of the Snipped rectangles (see Figure 5 below).
+- Try using shapes that are similar to a conventional rectangle such as a Rounded Rectangle or any of the Snipped rectangles, as shown in Figure 5, below.
 This way you can prevent large areas of the video from being cropped out when a shape is added.
-Even then, make sure you preview your video clip to make sure that no important areas are cropped off.
+Even then, make sure you preview your video clip to make sure that no important areas are cropped out.

 Figure 5: Shapes similar to a rectangle work good as Video Shapes